Maltob03/MaltobKit/content/docs/CoreData/index.md

 ## Conclusion

-I think that this is what you have to know to start a project using CoreData.
-Remember this is a basic implementation with a single entity, but there are a lot of stuff that you can do like conncet entities between ecc...

-The answer to the question "How can I go deep into this things" is one:

-**Try, make errors, fix it and iterate 😎**
+This article has provided a basic introduction to working with CoreData in Swift.
+While we covered the essential steps for a single entity, CoreData offers more advanced features and entity relationships to explore. **Remember, the best way to learn is to try, make mistakes, fix them, and iterate.**

 ## Summary

+Below is a summary of the important code snippets and files discussed:

 ### Persistence file